ajourneythroughdatascience/deep-dives/computer-science/type-classes-in-scala/type-classes-in-scala.md

     x * x
 ```

-Now, when we call our function, Scala will try to find a parameter that matches the type of the input argument in our `myInferringMethod` function, given that we also define an `implicit` variable alongside.
+Now, when we call our function, Scala will try to find a parameter that matches the input argument type in our `myInferringMethod` function, given that we also define an `implicit` variable alongside.

 ##### **Code**
 ```Scala